ClathomasPrime/linear-prefs/tex/notes.md

     Concerns domains containing precicely one pair of reversed preferences, apparently.
     "Constructs large CDs via tiling" or something, too.

+Q: under what conditions are maximal condorcet domains characterized?
+* [DK13]: when the domain also has maximal *size* for the number of outcomes
+* [PS19]: when the domain is also single crossing (indeed, the maximal condorcet domain containing a given maximal single crossing domain is determined)
+*

 Single Crossing
 ====